BigSoftVideo/DOTE/tutorials.md

 - How to export to RTF — [Basic]() — [Advanced]()
 - Error and warnings — [Basic]()

-Over time, we will be adding to this list and uploading new video tutorials to the channel.
+We will be adding to this list and uploading new video tutorials to the YouTube channel.

 ### _DOTE_-specific tutorial projects